Skip to main content

 Introduction

-Brian Hill is a complex civil litigator and trial lawyer with 28 years of experience representing clients in federal and state courts and arbitration proceedings nationwide, and internal and government investigations.
-Brian has a particular emphasis on commercial disputes, business torts, government contracts, fiduciary duties and ERISA, False Claims Act, and cross-border litigation.
-He has represented clients in almost every industrial sector with deep experience in aviation, defense, professional services, healthcare, manufacturing, and nonprofit organizations.
+Brian Hill is a complex civil litigator and trial lawyer with 29 years of experience trying cases and resolving high-stakes disputes in federal and state courts and arbitration proceedings, and internal and government investigations nationwide.
+He has deep experience in commercial disputes, business torts, government contracts, fiduciary duties and ERISA litigation, False Claims Act, fraud, and cross-border litigation.
+He has represented clients in aviation, defense, professional services, healthcare, manufacturing, technology, and nonprofit organizations.

 Practice Areas